 General All holdings will be registered and certificates will not be issued.
 Evidence of title will be the entry on the Register of Unitholders.
-Unitholders should therefore be aware of the importance of ensuring that the Manager is informed of any change to the registered details.
+Unitholders should therefore be aware of the importance of ensuring that the Manager or the Service Provider is informed of any change to the registered details.
 Fractions of Units rounded to the nearest two (2) decimal places will be issued.
 Application monies representing smaller fractions of a Unit will be retained by the Sub-Fund.
 A maximum of 4 persons may be registered as joint unitholders.

-REDEMPTION OF UNITS Unitholders may request to redeem their Units on any Dealing Day at the relevant net asset value per Unit less any applicable deductions on application to the Manager.
-Redemption notices must be received by the Manager by 5:00 p.m.
+REDEMPTION OF UNITS Unitholders may request to redeem their Units on any Dealing Day at the relevant net asset value per Unit less any applicable deductions on application to the Manager or the Service Provider.
+Redemption notices must be received by the Manager or the Service Provider by 5:00 p.m.
 (Hong Kong time) on a Dealing Day (or such other time as the Manager may from time to time with the approval of the Trustee determine) if they are to be dealt with on that Dealing Day.
 Redemption notices received after that time will be dealt with on the next Dealing Day.

-General Application should be made on the form available from the Manager by post or by facsimile to the Manager, or through one of the intermediaries authorized for this purpose.
+General Application for redemption should be made in the form available from the Manager or the Service Provider.
+Redemption forms/ notices can be submitted by post to the Manager or the Service Provider, or by facsimile to the Service Provider, or through one of the intermediaries authorized for this purpose.
 Please also see the section headed "ANTI-MONEY LAUNDERING REGULATIONS".

 Partial redemptions for a minimum of:

-- (a) HK\$5,000 for HK dollar denominated Units of Class A and Class C; - (b) RMB5,000 for RMB denominated Units of Class A and Class C; and - (c) US\$1,000 (or equivalent value in other currencies) for Units of Class A and Class C denominated in a currency other than HK dollar or RMB, unless otherwise waived or reduced by the Manager at its discretion generally or for a particular investor, are allowed provided that the value of such unitholder's remaining holding of Units is not less than the aforesaid minimum (as applicable) or such lower amount as may from time to time be determined by the Manager generally or for a particular investor.
+- (a) HK\$5,000 for HK dollar denominated Units of Class A and Class C; - (b) RMB5.000 for RMB denominated Units of Class A and Class C: and - (c) US\$1,000 (or equivalent value in other currencies) for Units of Class A and Class C denominated in a currency other than HK dollar or RMB, unless otherwise waived or reduced by the Manager at its discretion generally or for a particular investor, are allowed provided that the value of such unitholder's remaining holding of Units is not less than the aforesaid minimum (as applicable) or such lower amount as may from time to time be determined by the Manager generally or for a particular investor.
 If a request for redemption will result in a unitholder holding Units less than the minimum holding amount, the Manager may deem such request to have been made in respect of all Units of the relevant class held by that unitholder.